chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

   // These reports were never sent, but were replaced by higher-priority ones.
   "replaced_event_level_reports": [
     {
-      // Time at which the report was replaced in seconds since the UNIX epoch.
+      // Time at which the report was replaced in milliseconds since the UNIX
+      // epoch formatted as a base-10 string.
-      "replacement_time": 123,
+      "replacement_time": "123",

       // The report id that the report was replaced by.
 Omitted if
       // `remove_report_ids` option is true.